deargle/deargle.github.io/_security_assignments/lab_social_engineering.md

     **Note:** Set the port to `8080` (the port your malicious executable will use to connect back to your Kali VM), not `8888` (the port of your Python web server on Kali).

 15. Enter `exploit -j`.
 The `-j` option jobifies the exploit, or runs it as a job in the background.
 You can see a list of jobs running in the background by using the command jobs.
-16. On your Windows 10 VM, in a web browser, download the `AdobeUpdate.exe` file from the Python webserver and run the executable.
-If a warning appears saying that Windows couldn’t access Windows SmartScreen, click “Run anyway.”
-For the warning, “Do you want to allow this app from an unknown publisher…,” click “Yes.”
+16. On your Windows 10 VM, in a web browser (**not Chrome, it's too safe**), download the `AdobeUpdate.exe` file from the Python webserver and run the executable.
+    * If you use Edge/IE browser, download it, click "view downloads", right-click AdobeUpdate.exe, select "Run anyway"
+    * If a warning appears saying that Windows couldn’t access Windows SmartScreen, "more info", then click “Run anyway.”
+    * For the warning, “Do you want to allow this app from an unknown publisher…,” click “Yes.”
 17. On your Kali VM, you should see in your msfconsole that “Command shell session X opened),” where X is the number of the new session.
 Type:

         sessions -i [the number of the new session]